wacht/RestaurantReviews/README.md

 The Problem
 --------------
-Truefit is in the midst of building a mobile application that will let restaurant patrons rate the restaurant in which they are eating.
+We are in the midst of building a mobile application that will let restaurant patrons rate the restaurant in which they are eating.
 As part of the build, we need to develop an API that will accept and store the ratings and other sundry data.

 For this project, we would like you to build this api.
 Feel free to add your own twists and ideas to what type of data we should collect and return, but at a minimum your API should be able to: